codio-templates/hello-turtle-python/.guides/content/Create-Additional-Pages-and-Files-b2c1.md

 ### Build on this Starter Pack
 ---
-Please note that there are softwares, files, scripts, etc. preconfigured in this **Hello Turtle in Python** Starter Pack that allow for use of turtle in Python.
-Please see the [documentation]() that explains how to build Turtle Graphics in assignments with Python from scratch.
+Please note that there is software, files, scripts, etc. preconfigured in this **Hello Turtle in Python** Starter Pack that allow for use of turtle in Python.

 * `bg.sh` file is a Bash script in the `.guides` folder that allows for efficient operations on multiple files in the command line.
-* `X server` is a software downloaded to allow for the functionality of the preview in panel 1.
+* `X server` is software downloaded to allow for the functionality of the preview in panel 1.
+* `turtle.cfg` contains the coordinates for the starting location of the turtle window in the pane.

 Follow the directions below to build out this project with your own activities in turtle: